niekwit/CRISPR-tools/README.md

 > `python3 setup.py`

-To get the latest updates run from the CRISPR-tools folder:

-> `git pull`

 ## Configuration:

 CRISPR libraries can be configured in the `library.yaml` file (located in the `CRISPR-tools` folder), as follows: